Inchgarvie: History

 Records of Danish attacks on nearby islands, particularly Inchcolm as well as Fife and Lothian may mean that it was used in some capacity by them.

 The island was licensed by King James IV to John Dundas of Dundas with the power to build a fort on 20 March 1491.
 John Dundas did not build the castle, and James IV himself ordered a strong tower to be built in 1513.

 On 8 March 1514 Margaret, the widow of William Dundas of Dundas, undertook to manage the completion of the fortress that James IV and her father-in-law had begun building on her island.
 From 23 December 1514, Charles Dennison, Captain of Inchgarvie managed and fed a large royal construction team.
 The master mason was John of Cumbernauld, with his "servitor" John Strathauchin, who directed eight other masons and ten labourers.
 Margaret, Lady of Dundas gave them two boats.
 Two 'serpentine' guns and guns from Colstone were placed on the island after a visit by artillery experts in July 1515, and the island was equipped with a "blawing horne."
 There was also a chapel.
+The Duke of Albany installed a French garrison in November 1521.
 The Laird of Dundas was paid £33 for repairing the fortress in March 1533.

 The fort was captured by Richard Brooke in the Galley Subtile on 6 May 1544 during an attack on Edinburgh and demolished a week later.
 The English commander Lord Hertford wrote that it would have been useful to garrison Inchgarvie, but his orders from Henry VIII would not allow it.
 In 1547, after the Battle of Pinkie Cleugh, Inchcolm and Inchkeith were fortified by the English, and held for two years; it is possible that Inchgarvie was fortified at this period too.